 If your marriage is struggling, then check out this quick video on how to Mend Your Marriage that will help get yours back on track.

 Change Yourself to Rekindle Marriage

-At the end of the day though, all we can really change is ourselves; how we act and respond to what’s happening around us.
+At the end of the day though, while we might be desperate to learn how to rekindle a broken marriage, all we can really change is ourselves:

 So if you know you need to rekindle your marriage and your spouse is oblivious, just focus on yourself and your own actions.